-The non-credit Caring for the Aging Population Micro-Certificate will utilize two existing courses currently offered in the College of Nursing.
+The noncredit Caring for the Aging Population Micro-Certificate utilizes two existing courses currently offered for credit in the College of Nursing.

-Class format: both classes are offered in an online format.
+Class format: classes are offered in an online format.

 Class duration: classes are held over a traditional 15 week semester.

-Enrollment options: both courses are currently offered each spring.
+Enrollment options: both courses are currently offered each spring semester.

 Course sequencing: there are no restrictions on course sequencing.
 Students may take the courses in any order.

-Average Time to Complete: the certificate can be completed in as little as 2 semesters.
+Average Time to Complete: the micro-certificate can be completed in as little as one semester.
 Students must complete the program within 2 years.
 There is no minimum or maximum number of credits a student must or can take per semester.

 Prerequisites: there are no prerequisites for this micro-certificate.